thejessicafelts/Technology/README.md

 ## **Tic Tac Toe** <br/>
 ##### https://github.com/thejessicafelts/technology__games--tic-tac-toe.git <br/>
 This project is a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
 The game features a 3x3 grid where two players, X and O, take turns to mark the cells.
 The objective is to get three of your marks in a horizontal, vertical, or diagonal row.
 The game detects winning conditions and announces the winner, or declares a draw if all cells are filled without a winner.
-Players can restart the game at any time by clicking the "Restart" button.